LNWR Newton Class: Lancashire & Yorkshire Railway

 In 1873 ten locomotives of the type were built at Crewe for the Lancashire and Yorkshire Railway (L&YR) and utilised on passenger expresses between Blackpool, Manchester and Yorkshire.
 They were given the numbers 456–462 and 731–733.
 Most were fitted with replacement boilers about and other standard L&YR parts 1888.
 They were then used on Liverpool−Manchester expresses on the new L&YR route.
 The more powerful Barton Wright s took over on the more demanding sections to Yorkshire though the Ramsbottom engines were considered faster on light loads.
 Most were withdrawn in the period 1895 to 1897 but Nos.
 461, 462 and 731 lasted to 1904, 1912 and 1926 respectively.
 No. 731 had been used as the Chief Mechanical Engineer's (CME) locomotive since 1886, based at Horwich and attached to a combined bogied tender-saloon vehicle.
 It passed back to the LNWR when the L&YR amalgamation of 1922 and into the London Midland and Scottish Railway (LMS) in 1923 at the grouping.
 It was scrapped when the LMS CME department moved to Derby.

+Preservation

+Even though no locomotive from the Newton class was saved for posterity, their legacy is still carried on via a nameplate of one of their succeeding designs.
+The Improved Precedent No. 790 (later LMS No. 5031 Hardwicke (built April 1892 and withdrawn February 1932) currently sitting at the National Railway Museum Shildon still display nameplates indicating 1873 as the year of build.